 Shower

-Before we get into the different types of shower walls, there is one thing all showers have in common, (and you’re probably not cleaning it), a showerhead.
+Before we get into the different types of shower walls, there is one thing all showers have in common: (and you’re probably not cleaning it) a showerhead.

 Showerhead

-The showerhead might not be something you think about cleaning, but over time it can clog with minerals or even rust.
+The showerhead might not be something you think about cleaning, but over time, it can clog with minerals or even rust.
 Your bathroom spring cleaning would not be complete without cleaning it.

 To clean your showerhead, check out this simple 7-step guide.

-Shower walls
+Shower Walls

 There is a variety of materials that shower walls consist of.
 Acrylic, ceramic, porcelain, glass, and stone are the most common.
+In this guide, we will cover how to clean acrylic shower walls.

 Bathtub

-Using the same cleaner you used previously (if you’re almost out, make some more!), spray the bathtub and handles, and let it sit for 5 – 10 minutes.
-Use a microfiber cloth or sponge to wipe it up.
-For tough stains, run some water in the tub to get it wet then sprinkle some baking soda on it.
-Follow the same procedure for cleaning the bathroom sink and wipe it around using any type of rag or cloth.
+For tough stains, run some water in the tub to get it wet, then sprinkle some baking soda on it.
+Follow the same procedure for cleaning the bathroom sink and wipe it around using any rag or cloth.
 If necessary, use a scrub brush or old toothbrush to remove the stains and clean around the bathtub handles.
-Pour some vinegar around the bathtub then wipe the paste and vinegar together around it.
-Next, wash off the cloth and start using it to remove the paste and baking soda.
-Keep washing the cloth off and wiping and removing the paste.

 Disinfect any areas of the shower and bathtub area you think need to be.
-Once everything is clean and has dried, put your clean shower curtain back on.
+Once everything is clean and dried, put your clean shower curtain back on.

-Light switches and doors
+Light Switches and Doors

 Once you have cleaned the light switches and door handles, disinfect them.